SuperTheUnderDog/Streamer.Bot_Giveaway/README.md

    - Make sure the file paths aren't surrounded by extra quotation marks
 5) Configure your config file(s), if you have any.
    - If you want to run actual giveaways, and not only roll pre-determined entries, you're going to need a config file.
    - Check the <a href="?readme=1#config-file-properties">Config File Properties section</a> for more information.
-You can also use the <a href="/Example config files">Example config files</a> for reference.
+You can also use the <a href="/giveaway/Example config files">Example config files</a> for reference.
 6) (if using a wheel) Set the File Watcher trigger in the Info Sender action (under the Wheel Spinner group) so that it watches the folder/s set in your config file/s for the wheel files (specifically- so that it triggers when the values file and when the spin file change).
    - Make sure it's watching both the correct folder and the correct files
    - You can set the watcher either to the specific files, or use the * wildcard character.
 (For example: ending with a `*.*` will watch all files in the folder. `*.json` will watch all the json files in it.)

+*By default, the `Display Time on deck` action is disabled.
+If you have a Stream Deck and would like to display the remaining time for the giveaway on one of its buttons, make sure to enable it and set the button's ID in your settings file.
 ### Setting up OBS
 If using a wheel, you'll need to set up OBS so it can be displayed.
 You'll need 2 browser sources (which you'll be refrencing in your settings file- see step 3 above).
 1 source will be used to display the wheel, and 1 to display the winner.